jakew33/fs-journal/journal/01/reflection.md

 - What are you struggling with?

-  I understand and can follow what's going on during the lectures, but when I'm on my own I know what I have to do, but a hard time knowing knowing how to implement it properly without the days examples to reference.
+  I understand and can follow what's going on during the lectures.
+But when I'm on my own I know what I have to do, but a hard time knowing knowing how to implement it properly without the days examples to reference.
 I definitely feel behind.

 - What would you count as a victory?

-  The frog game made bootstrap surprisingly easier to grasp.
+  The frog game made flexboxes surprisingly easier to understand